jasongaylord/JasonGaylord.com/_posts/2011/2011-06-06-weatherdotcom-widget-for-orchard.md

 ## Customizing the Weather View
 In my particular instance, I wanted to be able to cache the weather every 15 minutes.
 I also wanted to show a current weather image in the background and hide the text details for the weather.
 Then, I would show the text details in a div.
 To get this to work, I decided to add some custom JavaScript.

-The first step in this task was to randomly generate where my first “bing-like” box would appear hinting that a mouseover was needed.
+The first step in this task was to randomly generate where my first "bing-like" box would appear hinting that a mouseover was needed.
 To do this, I randomly calculated the location from the top and left and subtracted the size of the details box.
 This helped me to better place the boxes while staying within the background image location.

 ```javascript
 $(document).ready(function () {